Seeing dark matter via acceleration radiation: Abstract

 \section{Abstract}

-Notwithstanding an impressive $\sim 27\%$ share of the total energy budget of our Universe, dark matter (DM) has by far remained elusive for any direct observations.
-Given its ubiquity, there is a genuine expectation that astrophysical black holes (BHs) surrounded by DM should leave imprints on the gravitational waves germinating from BH mergers.
-Theoretical models of DM offer a landscape of possibilities.
-Of these, perfect fluid dark matter (PDFM) is a novel candidate model which has been of considerable interest recently.
-In this Letter, employing the well-known \textit{quantum optical} approach, we investigate the possibility of catching DM signatures via acceleration radiation emitted by a detector (e.g. an atom) falling freely within a PFDM-surrounded Schwarzschild BH.
-The setup comprises a Casimir-type apparatus where the detector interacts with the field and excites thereby in a typical Unruh manner.
-We observe that our DM candidate, though offering contributions to the spacetime geometry on a classical footing, could however leave its potential quantum imprints in the radiation flux.
-Specifically, one notes that compared to a pure Schwarzschild BH, PFDM can markedly reduce particle emission as long as its density remains below a critical value, and vice versa.
-This novel study, bringing DM into Casimir physics, may possibly provide insights into the future table-top experiments in analogue gravity paradigm.
+Despite constituting a noteworthy $\sim 27\%$ share of the total energy budget of our Universe, dark matter (DM) has thus far eluded direct observations.
+Owing to its pervasive nature, there is a sincere expectation that astrophysical black holes (BHs) encompassed by DM should leave distinctive imprints on the gravitational waves arising from BH mergers.
+Theoretical models of DM present a diverse landscape of possibilities, with perfect fluid dark matter (PFDM) emerging as a recent and notably intriguing candidate model.
+In this work, utilizing the established quantum optical approach, we investigate the possibility of catching DM signatures via acceleration radiation emitted by a freely-falling detector (e.g. an atom) within a PFDM-surrounded Schwarzschild BH.
+The setup involves a Casimir-type apparatus where the detector interacts with the field, and this situation induces excitations in the detector in a manner consistent with Unruh effect.
+We observe that our DM candidate, while making classical contributions to spacetime geometry, has the potential to leave quantum imprints in the radiation flux.
+Notably, it is observed that, in comparison to a pure Schwarzschild BH, PFDM can markedly reduce particle emission as long as its density remains below a critical threshold, and vice versa.
+Given the lessons we have learnt from realizing cosmological phenomena in simulated laboratory conditions, there is a remote possibility that such study may perhaps provide insights (to whatever degree !) into the future table-top experiments in analogue gravity paradigm.